 - Require visitors from high risk locations to wash hands, change clothing and wear disposable shoe covers or dedicated rubber-soled footwear before entering your yard.

 - Change your clothes, wear clean shoes and wash hands when returning home from high risk locations and when caring for sick chickens in isolation before tending to other flock members.

-- Disinfect feeders and waterers regularly.
+- Clean then disinfect feeders and waterers regularly.